 - Nurek Dam - Khatlon and Region of Republican Subordination.
 Currently the highest embankment dam in the world, 300 m high and 700 m long, built in 1961 - 1980.
 Dam stands on Vakhsh River, total output is 3 GW - this covers 98% of the needs of Tajikistan.

 - Yamg Sun stone (Yamj) - southern Kuhistoni-Badakhshon, Vakhan Valley.
-Standing stone with hole in it, made in late 19th century by a local philosopher Mubarak Vakhani.
+Standing stone with hole in it, made in the late 19th century by a local philosopher Mubarak Vakhani.
 Sun is seen rising through it around the spring equinox - 40 days after this there can be started sowing.